 Try to answer these questions if you can.
 It is not as easy as it may seem.

-Before you can answer these questions, you have to take a look at your inventory of activities.
+Before you can answer these questions, you have to take a look at your inventory of activities through the filter of the Pareto rule.
 The easiest way to start is by breaking it down by the major areas of responsibilities in your life.
 For most people that’s health, wealth, and relationships.

 If you’ve read our systems thinking article, you can look at your happiness as a system where health, wealth, and relationships as parts within the system.
 They are all interconnected and influence each other, but what is important is to figure out within the system what the 20% is that will give you 80% of your happiness (or the 20% that causes 80% of your unhappiness).
 Let’s see how that applies to health, wealth, and relationships within your life.

 While everyone wants to live healthy not everyone places the same importance on it.
 Most people want to lose an extra couple kilos or pounds, but this area of responsibility goes further than that.
 You could break it down into exercise, nutrition and lifestyle.
 Each of them will contribute to your overall happiness and for every activity you can look for the shortcut (the 20% that gives you 80% of your results).
 Ask yourself, what are the small things that will give me the most benefit?
-For health, Tim Ferriss has dedicated a whole book on 80/20 your health called the Four Hour Body.
+For health, Tim Ferriss has dedicated a hole book on how to use the 80/20 rule for your health called the Four Hour Body.
 We highly recommend this book if you want to apply the 80/20 rule to your health.
 Here are some of our pointers:

 - Exercise at least 3 times a week.